Cal-Rex/milestone-project-2-js-kwitht/README.md

 introductory text

 - When the game is first loaded, this text gives a general welcome to the game.
 It tells the visitor that the site is a game and what kind of game it is
 - when a game is started - once a use has picked a job, a random name, destination and reason for adventure are generated. they are then insterted into a string of text to make sense of the information, and this then replaces the initial introductory text
+- has a white background with white dispered shadow border so that the rotating background image does not obstruct text

 Backgrounds